cawolfkreo/WindowsMediaToLiveMessenger/README.md

-# MSN music sync for Windwos 10
+# MSN music sync for Windows 10

 ## Table of Contents
 <details><summary>Expand to see contents</summary>